ivarref/rewriting-history/README.md

 ## Limitations and shortcomings

-* Entity and transactions IDs will be replaced during rewriting of history.
+* Entity and transaction IDs will be replaced during rewriting of history.
-  If external systems directly depend on, or worse stores, these values, things will break.
+  If external systems directly depend on, or worse, store, these values, things will break.

 * `db/txInstant` of `datomic.tx` will have new values.
 Thus using `(d/as-of db #inst"<some date>")` does not make sense.